SahilPatayar/python-mega-course/README.md

             tuples represent arrays of values that are not to be changed during the course of the program Ex. vowels = ('a', 'e', 'i', 'o', 'u')

+# Imported Modules

+    Builtin objects are all objects that are written inside the Python interpreter in C language.
+    Builtin modulescontain builtins objects.

+    Some builtin objects are not immediately available in the global namespace.
+They are parts of a builtin module.
+To use those objects the module needs to be importedfirst.
+E
+        E.g.:
+            import time
+            time.sleep(5)

+    A list of all builtin modulescan be printed out with: import sys
+        sys.builtin_module_names

+    Standard librarie is a jargon that includes both builtin modules written in C and also modules written in Python.

+    Standard libraries written in Python reside in the Python installation directory as .pyfiles.
+You can find their directory path with sys.prefix.

+    Packages are a collection of .pymodules.

+    Third-party librariesare packages or modules written by third-party persons (not the Python core development team).

+    Third-party libraries can be installed from the terminal/command line:

+    Windows:
+        pip install pandas

+    Mac and Linux:
+        pip3 install pandas

+# set up a python virtual environment (Linux)

+    1. Run this command to create a virtual env in your workspace python3 venv -m env

+    2. Run this command to activate the virtual env in your workspace source env/bin/activate